Car door: Canopy

 A canopy door sits on top of a car and lifts up in some way, to provide access for passengers.
 It is similar to an aircraft canopy.
 There are no set standards to canopies, so they can be hinged at the front, side or back - although hinging at the front is most common.
 Canopy doors are rarely used on production cars, but are frequently used on the 'closed' variants of Le Mans Prototype endurance race cars.
 They are also sometimes used on concept cars.

-Disappearing

-A disappearing door slides down and under the vehicle.
-This type makes the whole side of the passenger compartment open, and only leaves a threshold to step over to get in and out.
-Also called the Jatech rotary drop door, or disappearing car door.
-One example of a car with disappearing doors is the Lincoln Mark VIII concept car.

 Vehicle regulations

 Various countries have their own regulations for vehicle doors.

 Global Technical Regulation No. 1, Door locks, is one of the few global regulations.
 Various countries are members of these regulations, for instance, Australia, Canada, European Union, Japan, Russia, and the United States.
 China and India are not members.

 Another international doors regulation is regulation #11: door latches and door retention components.
 Application of this requirement is done for instance by the European Union, Russia, Japan, New Zealand and Egypt.